 In my days before transitioning, I was heavily involved in acting.
 I was given the coveted role of Dr. Brookner, in a Wright State Jubilee theatre production of The Normal Heart.
-It is a role that, even as a man now, I am not ashamed to say I relished playing on stage.
+It is a role that, even as a non-binary person now, I am not ashamed to say I relished playing on stage.

 She represents the few doctors who gave a damn in the 80s, to care enough about the gay men and eventually women and children who contracted the virus.
 They cared about them spreading it and dying from it.
 This woman single-handedly takes on the entire stigmatization of the AIDS epidemic and demands justice and help for these men.
 The fact that she is in a wheelchair is empowering to those of us with disabilities who are so often left on the sidelines to play the dying cousin or the sibling whose disability impacts the protagonist’s life in a variety of ways.

 Too often disability is used as a plot device.
 However, this is not the case in The Normal Heart.
 Ryan Murphy had the most amazing opportunity and he blew it.
 Those of us in the disability community are growing tired of our lack of representation of authentic disability in film, television, and other media.
-We are sick of able-bodied actors playing characters with disabilities.
-It continues to precipitate the myth that those of us with disabilities are incapable of playing roles in Hollywood.
+We are sick of nondisabled actors playing disabled characters.
+It continues to precipitate the myth that disabled actors are incapable of playing roles in Hollywood.

 The small screen has seen the inclusion of actors like Geri Jewell, RJ Mitte, and Jamie Brewer, but the numbers are few and far between.
 These actors and actresses also do not get a lot of opportunities to audition.
 Geri Jewell has said many times she has gone on fewer auditions than the number of years (around 30 years) she has been in Hollywood.
 That is disgusting.
 It is not fair.
 It is pathetic, but it emphasizes the problem, perfectly.

 I digress.
-Ryan Murphy had the opportunity to discover a great actress in a wheelchair.
-Instead, without even auditioning any actresses in wheelchairs, he offered the part to Julia Roberts.
+Ryan Murphy had the opportunity to discover a great actress who is a wheelchair user.
+Instead, without even auditioning any wheelchair using actresses, he offered the part to Julia Roberts.
 Roberts has stated that she originally turned down the role of Dr. Emma Brookner, because she didn’t believe she had the skills to accurately portray the character or her disability correctly.
 She only accepted the role after “watching a documentary” on polio.
-As Roberts said, “It unlocked the door to who this woman is to me and where her ferocious pursuit of correctness comes from…”

 Julia Roberts was given the role for her star power.
 It wasn’t needed.
 Murphy already had big names like Mark Ruffalo and Matt Bomer.
 He would have had people watching.
 This is Ryan Murphy.
 His name, alone, gets viewers.
 He shot himself in the foot, and the disability community right along with it.
-What a shame, because this was the perfect role for an actress in a wheelchair to play.
+What a shame, because this was the perfect role for a wheelchair using actress to play.
 It was our perfect chance to introduce one of our community to Hollywood, and now that chance is gone.